Cue Cards Samples with band 8 answers

 Q. Do you think TV is the main way for people to get the news in your country?
 What other ways are there?

 Answer: Well, I come from Greece, so I would say yes, TV is the main source to get news in Greece.
-In my country, TV is the main way for most of the people to get information about different news and events.
+In my country, TV is the main way for majority of the people to get information about different news and events.
 Only a few young people and adults get the news via the internet and the elderly from radio and newspapers too.

 In England, where I currently live in, TV is a popular means of getting information but I wouldn't say that it's the most popular source for news and information.
 People of all ages rely on the Internet, social media and newspapers to get news.